 The CSP provides reimbursement for diagnostic follow-up for abnormal breast findings that are related to breast cancer.
 The CSP does not reimburse for surveillance of benign breast conditions.
-The CSP does not reimburse for screening breast ultrasound for a finding of dense breast tissue alone.
 If there is a clinically significant change to a previously confirmed benign breast finding, a new diagnostic evaluation may be initiated.

 Clients of any age diagnosed with breast cancer or pre-cancerous breast conditions should be appropriately referred for treatment and may be eligible for Medicaid coverage for this treatment.
-See CSP Operations Manual, Chapter 7: NYS Medicaid

-Cancer Treatment Program for information about Medicaid coverage for breast cancer treatment.
+See CSP Operations Manual, Chapter 7: NYS Medicaid Cancer Treatment Program for information about Medicaid coverage for breast cancer treatment.